Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Introduction

 \section{Introduction}

-{\arabic{footnote}} Deep Neural Networks (DNNs) have achieved great success in various machine learning tasks.
+{\arabic{footnote}} \IEEEPARstart{D}{eep} Neural Networks (DNNs) have achieved great success in various machine learning tasks.
 However, they are known to be vulnerable to adversarial examples~\cite{goodfellow2014explaining,szegedy2014intriguing}, which are intentionally perturbed model inputs to induce prediction errors.
 Adversarial examples have been studied in the white-box scenario to explore the worst-case model robustness but also in the black-box scenario to understand the real-world threats to deployed models.

 An intriguing property of adversarial examples that makes them threatening in the real world is their transferability.
-Transferable attacks assume a realistic scenario the adversarial examples generated on a (local) surrogate model can be directly transferred to the (unknown) target model~\cite{papernot2017practical,liu2017delving}.
+Transfer attacks assume a realistic scenario the adversarial examples generated on a (local) surrogate model can be directly transferred to the (unknown) target model~\cite{papernot2017practical,liu2017delving}.
 Such attacks require no ``bad'' query~\cite{debenedetti2023evading} interaction with the target model, and as a result, they eliminate the possibility of being easily flagged by the target model under attack~\cite{chen2020stateful}.
-Due to their real-world implications, transferable attacks have attracted great attention, and an increasing number of new methods have been rapidly developed.
-However, we identify two major problems in common evaluation practices.
+Due to their real-world implications, transfer attacks have attracted great attention, and an increasing number of new methods have been rapidly developed.